Mouq/p6-Syntax-GetMethod/README.md

 ## Motivation

-Languages with a focus on the functional paradigm, (Javascript will be as an example), generally allow for syntactically simple retrieval of method-objects.
+Languages with a focus on the functional paradigm, (Javascript will be as an example<sup>1</sup>), generally allow for syntactically simple retrieval of method-objects.
 Javascript simply requires omission of parentheses:

     foo.my-method